tahaafzal5/zero2prod/Notes.md

 ##### Adding A Migration
 * Running `sqlx migrate add create_subscriptions_table` creates a `migration` directory in our project to store all our migrations.
 * We add the SQL code for our first migration to create the `subscriptions` table in the file in that directory named `{timestamp}_create_subscriptions_table.sql`.
-* Database constraints are useful as a last line of defence from application bugs but they come at a cost - the database has to ensure all checks pass before writing new data into the table.
+* Database constraints are useful as a last line of defense from application bugs but they come at a cost - the database has to ensure all checks pass before writing new data into the table.
 * Therefore constraints impact our write-throughput.
 * We can then migrations by `sqlx migrate run`.
 * Looking at the database using a Postgres GUI, we can see a `subscriptions` table alongside `_sqlx_migrations table` where `sqlx` keeps track of what migrations have been run against our database - it should contain a single row now for our first migration.